Advance the Freedom to Vote

 Policy Priorities

-1. Federal: The For the People Act would expand Americans’ access to the ballot box, reduce the influence of big money in politics, strengthen ethics rules for public servants, and implement other anti-corruption measures.
+1. Federal: Pass the For the People Act, a bill that would expand Americans’ access to the ballot box, reduce the influence of big money in politics, strengthen ethics rules for public servants, and implement other anti-corruption measures to fortify our democracy.

 State Examples